How to shop for a computer

 The two main competitors are Windows and Mac, and there is also Linux (less mainstream).
 The easiest way to choose the right computer is to choose between Windows, Mac, or Linux and then narrow it down from there.

 If you’re on a tight budget, Windows computers are cheaper than Mac and Linus computers, and there are certain features that are better for a fraction of the price.

-If you’re already a Windows user, it may be easier to continue using Windows, and same goes for Mac users.
-However, don’t be afraid to switch – it just might take a little while to get used to.
+If you’re already a Windows user, it may be easier to continue using Windows, and the same goes for Mac users.
+However, don’t be afraid to switch – it just might take a little while to get used to it.